whiffee/Jupyter_caveman/readme.md

 __Install It__or__Etch It__

 The iso can be installed as either a virtual machine _a la_ Virtual Box, or as an independent drive.
 If it is to be installed as an independent bootable distro, then Balena Etcher writes the iso to a bootable executable on a SD chip.
-If destined for a virtual machine, it should be left as a non-bootable iso file.
-(I did test runs of both paths to verify the procedure outlined here.)
+If destined for a virtual machine, it should be left as a non-bootable .iso file.
+(Both paths described were verified.)

 <img src="images/balena.png" width=27% height=27%/>